makandra/capistrano-opscomplete/README.md

     - Install the `bundler` and `geordi` gem if required.
     - Run `rbenv rehash` if required.

-**Note:** If, for any reason, no `.ruby-version` file can be found in your release or current working directory, you may set the following option in deploy.rb:
+**Note:** If, for any reason, no `.ruby-version` file can be found in your release or current working directory, you may set the following option in `deploy.rb`:

 ```ruby
 set :opscomplete_ruby_version, '<VERSION>'
 ```

-Where `<VERSION>` is the desired ruby version.

 **Optional:** By default, the ruby version is checked/installed for all server roles.
 If you want to limit the rbenv operations to certain roles, set `rbenv_roles` in your `deploy.rb`: